THE CANTEEN

 TASTE EDUCATION

-• Themed meals (Christmas meals, seasonal meals, based on the holidays of the year…)
+• Themed meals (Christmas meal, seasonal meal, according to the holidays of the year…)

 • Taste week (with the participation of local restaurateurs)